Ahmed-Alaa-ElDin/Landing-page/README.md

 ## description

-* This is the first project in web nanodegree it's about making responsive website.
+* This is the first project in web nanodegree it's about making Responsive Navbar.

 ## Functionality